-Assessments are recorded using the school's STAPPS framework.
-These formative assessments are updated on at least a termly basis, and used to inform planning and track progress.
+Assessments are recorded using the school's STAPPS framework on the Onwards and Upwards programme .
+These formative assessments are updated on at least a half-termly basis, and used to inform planning and track progress.
 Teachers must know what work has been produced independently, and what has been supported; the marking code may be used to assist with this.